-- This class will be a combination of lecture, reading, and discussions.
-Each class the student should be prepared to discuss what they have learned from their reading assignments and take exceptional class notes. - Though this class is tailored for MDiv students who have a working knowledge of Greek, it is possible, BUT NOT RECOMMENDED, for those who do not know Greek to take the class.
+This class will be a combination of lecture, reading, and discussions.
+Each class the student should be prepared to discuss what they have learned from their reading assignments and take exceptional class notes.
+Though this class is tailored for MDiv students who have a working knowledge of Greek, it is possible, BUT NOT RECOMMENDED, for those who do not know Greek to take the class.
 "Non-Greek" students are required to do all the assignments (except translations and the DA's).
 Instead of providing your own translations, non-Greek students should copy/paste the NASB.
-Non-Greek students are still required to do the "short essay questions," version comparison, and videos.
-If Non-Greek students choose to generate a DA, I will award ten extra credit points per assignment. - The course lectures are designed to focus primarily on specific texts, whereas the readings focus on the introductory elements of each book (authorship, dating, audience, etc.).
+Non-Greek students are still required to do the "short essay questions," English generate a DA (which is optional!), I will award ten extra credit points per assignment.